oncecrossover/web-server/README.txt

 WHAT IS IT?
-Snoop is a novel social Q&A community, where people paid to get voice answers from celebrities they love most to ask questions for.
-Three major functions in the community:
+Snoop is a novel social Q&A community, where people pay to get video answers from celebrities they love most to ask questions for.
+Three major features:
-1. Celebrities get paid for answering questions by voice.
+1. People pay to ask celebrities questions by text.
-2. People pay to ask celebrities questions.
+2. Celebrities get paid for answering questions by video.
-3. Eavesdroppers pay to hear others' answers.
+3. Snoopers pay to unlock others' answers.